typedb/typedb-ml/kglib/kgcn/README.md

 - Build the TensorFlow computation graph using `model.KGCN`, including a multi-class classification step and learning procedure defined by `downstream.SupervisedKGCNClassifier`

-- Feed the `raw_arrays` to the TensorFlow graph, and performs learning
+- Feed the `raw_arrays` to the TensorFlow graph, and perform learning